‘Ngā Whakawhiwhinga Kawenata’ – Kawenata Awards

 The awards are open to affiliates of Ngāti Maniapoto me ōna hapū maha living locally and globally, and all nationalities residing within the Te Nehenehenui region since the 1st of December of the previous awards event.

-Please complete and submit the Kawenata Awards Nominations Form by 4:00 pm on 17 October 2025.
+Please complete and submit the Kawenata Awards Tickets Form by 4:00 pm on 26 November 2025.

 Kawenata Awards 2025 Categories